 Many adolescents engage in sexual activity but may not be fully informed about contraception, pregnancy, and sexually transmitted diseases, including human immunodeficiency virus (HIV) infection.
-Impulsivity, lack of planning, and concurrent drug and alcohol use decrease the likelihood that adolescents will use birth control and barrier protection.
+Impulsivity, lack of planning, and concurrent drug and alcohol use decrease the likelihood that adolescents will use birth control and barrier protection (such as condoms).

-Any of the adult contraceptive methods may be used by adolescents (see Family Planning: Contraception), but the most common problem is adherence.
-For example, many adolescent girls forget to take daily oral contraceptives or stop using them entirely—often without substituting another form of birth control.
+Any of the adult contraceptive methods may be used by adolescents (see Overview of Contraception), but the most common problem is adherence.
+For example, many adolescent girls forget to take daily oral contraceptives or stop using them entirely, often without substituting another form of birth control.
 Although male condoms are the most frequently used form of contraception, there are still perceptions that may inhibit consistent use (for example, that condom use decreases pleasure and interferes with “romantic love”).
 Some girls also are shy about asking male partners to use condoms during sex.

 Parents may have different reactions when their daughter says she is pregnant or their son says he has impregnated someone.
 Emotions may range from apathy to disappointment and anger.
 It is important for parents to express their support and willingness to help the adolescent sort through his or her choices.
 Parents and adolescents need to communicate openly about abortion, adoption, and parenthood—all tough options for the adolescent to struggle with alone.

 Last full review/revision January 2015 by Sharon Levy, MD, MPH